How to Easily Build the Ultimate Family Emergency Binder

 Each of these sections has sub-sections, covering which documents you should have in an emergency (and just in general).
 The binder is a whopping 92 pages (including an emergency binder cover) and includes sections on:

 - Key Personal Documents (marriage license, social security cards, etc.)

 - Medical Information (including advanced directives)

-- Basic Financial Information (Properties, bills, cash accounts, credit cards, debt)
+- Basic Financial Information (Properties, bills, cash accounts, credit cards, debt, cell phones)

 - Employer Information

 - Investment Information (Bank account, strategy, what to do with life insurance, real estate, etc)

 I appreciate that this emergency binder printable takes so many aspects into account and has created a spot for them.
 It even includes a power of attorney for consent to medical care for a minor form.
 Now I have no excuse for not having that filled out and sent along with my kids to grandma’s house.

 Why It’s Not Just Documentation

 Chelsea’s emergency binder PDF covers so many aspects of those vital documents your family needs.
 But it also directs your family with future decision making.